anarchivist/bclc-2014-presentation/presentation.md

 The items on Bookshelf represent digitized books available through the portal, from providers such as the University of California, the University of Illinois, and the New York Public Library.
 The shelf is shown as a vertical stack so that the titles and authors are more easily readable on their spines.
 The width of the book represents the actual height of the physical book, and its thickness represents its page count.
-The spine is colored with one of ten depths of blue to indicate how relevant the work is to the reader’s search.
+The spine is colored with one of ten depths of blue to indicate how relevant the work is to the reader's search.
 </div>

 ------------------